 The Crops Research Institute of the Council for Scientific and Industrial Research (CRI-CSIR), has introduced four new common bean (baked beans) varieties, for adoption by farmers.

-Hunger and malnutrition persist primarily in northern Ghana, as well as in many rural and peri-urban communities across the country.
+Hunger and malnutrition persist in Ghana, primarily in the north, as well as in many rural and peri-urban communities across the country.
 Around 24.2 % of the population live below the national poverty line.
 Ghana is the highest cowpea growing country with over 180,000 hectares, more than any legume in the country.

 “We are so excited about the bean programme in Ghana.
-This is due to the fact that those varieties alien to the West African terrain, have proven to thrive well on Ghanaian soil unlike in other countries in the sub-region still grappling to successfully cultivate these same type of beans,” remarked Dr James Asibuo, Bean program at Crop Research Institute during the launch release of the four bean varieties.
+This is due to the fact that those varieties alien to the West African terrain, have proven to thrive well on Ghanaian soil unlike in other countries in the sub-region still grappling to successfully cultivate these same type of beans” remarked Dr. James Asibuo, Bean programme at Crop Research Institute during the launch release of the four bean varieties

 Common beans contain a variety of vitamins, minerals, and other nutrients, providing protein, fiber, folate, iron, potassium, and magnesium for the wellbeing of consumers.
 Ghana has just released four new bean varieties – ‘Ennepa‘, ‘Adoye‘, ‘Nsroma‘, and ‘Semanhyia‘, on a larger scale to enhance their livelihoods.